5 Easy Steps to Incubator Lockdown

 - remove any turning plates, trays, or rollers from your incubator.
 You can set the eggs out on a safe surface for a few minutes while you do this.

-- Some like to use a non-slip grip on the bottom of the incubator to help the chick grain footing as they are going to be running all around crazy as they are hatching, especially quail, I do this now as well.
+- some like to use a non-slip grip on the bottom of the incubator to help the chick grain footing as they are going to be running all around crazy as they are hatching, especially quail, I do this now as well.

 Step Two in Locking Down Your Incubator